-The review compiled information from many sources, including:

-- DEFRA

-- Natural England

-- Historic England

-- Leicestershire & Rutland Historic Environment Records

-- Leicestershire & Rutland Environmental Record Centre records (biodiversity and geology)

-- Environment Agency

-- British Geological Survey

-- Leicestershire County Council Phase 1 Habitat Surveys

-- Old maps (Ordnance Survey, manuscript)

-- British History Online

-- Local history and archaeology publications

-- Local knowledge
+The review compiled information from many sources, including DEFRA, Natural England, Historic England, Leicestershire & Rutland Historic Environment Records, Leicestershire & Rutland Environmental Record Centre records (biodiversity and geology), Environment Agency, British Geological Survey, Leicestershire County Council Phase 1 Habitat Surveys, Old maps (Ordnance Survey, manuscript), British History Online, Local history and archaeology publications, and Local knowledge.

 The fieldwork to gather the necessary evidence was conducted between November 2015 and June 2016 by a group of residents some of whom were environmental and landscape professionals.
 All accessible open land in the Plan Area was visited and its species, habitats, landscape characteristics, earthworks and other extant features were recorded on a site-by-site basis.
-These data, along with all relevant site-specific data from the existing information review, were mapped and tabulated, and each site was scored and evaluated using the nine criteria for Local Green Space selection in the National Planning Policy Framework 2012:
+These data, along with all relevant site-specific data from the existing information review, were mapped and tabulated, and each site was scored and evaluated using a system based on the nine criteria for Local Green Space selection in the National Planning Policy Framework 2021: